 Papuan Island in Indonesia being targeted by SpaceX

 Rocket Lab in Mahia, New Zealand

 Kodiak Island, Alaska, targeted jointly by the Israeli and the US Pentagon.

 The A’Mhoine Peninsula in Sutherland, Scotland, targeted by London based Orbex.

 The nuclear industry views space as a new—and wide open—market for their toxic product that has run its dirty course on Mother Earth. – Bruce Gagnon, coordinator of the Global Network Against Weapons and Nuclear Power in Space. http://13147359.sites.myregisteredsite.com/blog/report-urges-nuclear-rockets-lays-out-synergies-between-nasa-and-military/

 Since the 1960s, space exploration has relied on liquid fueled propellent and solar to power vehicles to, from, and in space.
-As we stretch the limits of space exploration to farther planets and increase our presence in space, these energy sources no longer suffice due to insufficient speeds obtained from liquid fuels, and extreme weather conditions and extended lunar nights on other planets (e.g., no sunlight on Mars for two weeks at a time).
+As we stretch the limits of space exploration to farther planets and increase our presence in space, these energy sources no longer suffice due to insufficient speeds obtained from liquid fuels, extreme weather conditions, and extended lunar nights on other planets (e.g., no sunlight on Mars for two weeks at a time).